amanrock1/oss-audit-24BCG10092/README.md

 **Software Category:** Relational Database Management System (RDBMS) **License Type:** GNU General Public License (GPL)

-MySQL is a widely used open-source relational database management system used for storing structured data.
-It supports multiple users, high-speed queries, and efficient data storage.
-It is commonly used in web applications, enterprise systems, and data-driven platforms.
+MySQL is a widely used open-source relational database management system designed for storing and managing structured data.
+It supports multiple users, offers fast query performance, and ensures efficient data handling.
+It is commonly used in web applications, enterprise systems, and other data-driven platforms.

-This project demonstrates the installation, inspection, and automation of MySQL using Linux shell scripting techniques.
+This project showcases the installation, inspection, and basic automation of MySQL using Linux shell scripting techniques.

 ---

 ## Project Description

-This project focuses on studying open-source software and developing Linux shell scripts to automate system-level operations.
-The software selected for this project is MySQL, which was installed on Ubuntu Linux using Windows Subsystem for Linux (WSL).
+This project is based on exploring open-source software and creating Linux shell scripts to automate system-level tasks.
+The software chosen for this study is MySQL, which was installed on Ubuntu Linux through Windows Subsystem for Linux (WSL).

-Five shell scripts were developed to demonstrate practical Linux automation skills such as system inspection, package verification, directory auditing, log file analysis, and user interaction.
+As part of the project, five shell scripts were created to demonstrate practical Linux automation skills.
+These scripts perform tasks such as system inspection, package verification, directory auditing, log file analysis, and basic user interaction.

-The project helps build understanding of open-source tools and their usage in Linux environments.
+Overall, the project helps in developing a better understanding of open-source tools and their practical use in a Linux environment.

 ---